Skip to content

 5. Launch timeline with coordinated activities across teams

-These components interact; when your ideal client profile (ICP) is fuzzy, pricing and channels become guesses.
+These components interact.
+A fuzzy ideal client profile (ICP) turns pricing and channel decisions into guesses.
 Stripe frames go-to-market planning as a sequential process, but we see it as a system where each element validates the others.

 What's the difference between a GTM plan and a GTM strategy?

 A go-to-market approach defines your overall method for winning in the market: your positioning, competitive differentiation, and long-term market capture plan.
-A go-to-market plan is the tactical execution of that approach for a specific launch, with timelines, channels, and measurable goals.
+The plan is the tactical execution of that approach for one specific launch, built around a defined timeline, measurable goals, and concrete channel commitments.
 Think of the approach as why you're taking the trip; the plan is your flight plan with specific waypoints and fuel calculations.

 Building the Plan